manuelsh/manuelsh.github.io/_posts/2025-05-25-launching-theoria-a-ML-dataset.md

 ## Final thoughts

-I hope that TheorIA will graduate from “neat GitHub repo” to a reference for physicists, educators and AI researchers alike.
-Join us in turning raw drafts into rock-solid derivations—and let’s build the data foundation that physics and AI have been waiting for.s
+I hope that TheorIA will graduate from “neat GitHub repo” to a reference for physicists, educators and AI researchers.
+Join us in turning raw drafts into high-quality derivations, and let’s build the data foundation that physics and AI have been waiting for.